reinvantveer/singh-code-book-decoding/README.md

 - [x] Reads the cipher from [src/cipher.yaml](src/cipher.yaml)
 - [ ] And no, you cannot choose a different file name yet.
 I may get to this.
 Or this may be left as "an exercise to the reader"
 - [x] Prints the cipher (i.e. the mapping from source chars to target chars) to your terminal
+- [x] Together with the number of occurrences (frequency) of the encoded characters
 - [x] It will replace all character keys by the character values from the mapping
 - [x] Prints the decoded letter to your terminal